SynerComm-AIT/synpack/README.md

 Simple packer that executes .NET binaries in memory.
 It can AES encrypt a .NET binary and embed it into the synpack binary, decrypting and executing in memory.
 Or it can download the .NET binary from a remote URL (encrypted or unencrypted) and execute it in memory that way.

+* Patches AMSI and ETW
+* All functions and some select variables are replaced with random strings

 1. Ensure Rust is installed: https://www.rust-lang.org/tools/install
 2. Install Perl (Windows): https://strawberryperl.com/